Cleanup #421

 Passing in length and arrays which must be kept in sync seems to make things needlessly complicated.

-Updated by Julius Werner over 1 year ago
+Updated by Julius Werner about 2 years ago

 Can you explain what use case you have that requires you to use multiple algorithms?
 And why is it not enough to just call tpm_extend_pcr() several times, once for each algorithm?